SatyamGhimire/Google-Docs-as-Database/README.md

 	imgri: Float right image
 	imgalti: Alt for the image
 	imgbyi: Image caption or attribution
+ *You can use these identifiers to give your own styling to respective element.
+These descriptions are just what I found suitable for my blog, and I think this much is enough for a simple blog.*

  ### Not supported:
  	to have bold word or italic word inside normal paragraph and such listing
 *You can use these identifiers to give your own styling to respective element.
 These descriptions are just what I found suitable for my blog.*
 1. Make a WorkFolder and inside it you have to create your Google Docs (your posts).
 2. Also create a TempFolder inside WorkFolder for temporarily copying your posts when the script runs.
+3. Copy paste the respective folder id in respective lines of code.
 ![folders](/assets/folders.png)
 ## For the script to work, you have to strictly follow some writing rules:
 * Use a single font (default Arial is good) and use one of these three font sizes : 11(default),12,13.